jumbledbytes/commute-history/README.md

 Running a reverse proxy and a firewall to only expose port 3000 (preferably using https) is recommended as this tool does not provide any built in support for SSL.

+### Docker

+Running with docker is still untested, but to create a docker image that runs all of the service run the following;

+`yarn build:docker`